Meet the Gang

 Jack and Nil

 An art teacher at the junior college, Zèbo is one odd duck.
 With an intimidating Euro-style vibe, he lords over his classes like a dictator, “explaining” art with utterances like, “Note the ethereal collusion of peur and traurigkeit.”
-No wonder Luann has to take this class over and over.
+For some reason, he chose Luann to be his teaching assistant.

 Knute and Crystal